A person working as Service Manager in Netherlands typically earns around 5,280 EUR. Salaries range from 2,640 EUR (lowest) to 8,190 EUR (highest).

 |Materials Planner||2,760 EUR||-48%|

 |Motor Vehicle Inspector||2,620 EUR||-50%|

 |Vehicle Trimmer||1,770 EUR||-66%|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Netherlands earn 5% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Netherlands is 5% on average across all career fields.

 A good and competitive compensation would range anywhere between 4,890 EUR and 5,570 EUR.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Service Manager in Netherlands is ranges from 4,010 EUR to 5,570 EUR.
+The base salary for a careers like Service Manager in Netherlands ranges from 4,010 EUR to 5,570 EUR.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023